msattari90/2DShapeGNN/README.md

 - **`start.py`**: Runs the entire pipeline automatically (data generation, training, evaluation, and visualization).
 - **`utils.py`**: Contains utility functions like configuration loading and early stopping implementation.
 - **`requirements.txt`**: Contains Python package dependencies.

-### Configuration File
-The project uses a configuration file (`config.json`) to manage hyperparameters and other settings, making it easy to experiment with different configurations without modifying the code.

 ## Setup Instructions